 Map of Cases

-In order to better illustrate areas of highest positive rates, the legend was recently revised to allow for higher cases counts in each color grouping.
-The 10/19/2020 map of Cumulative Cases of COVID-19 in Jackson County Townships is posted.
+In order to better illustrate areas of highest positive rates, the legend has again been revised to allow for higher cases counts in each color grouping.
+The 11/30/2020 map of Cumulative Cases of COVID-19 in Jackson County Townships is posted.
 At times, street addresses are not always available which affect the ability to map all data.
 If this occurs, a difference between posted cases totals and mapped cases may be seen.
 You can download a pdf version of the map for printing.

-The Michigan Safe Start Map is now available for you to Track the risk phases of COVID-19 indicators in predetermined sections of the state based on Epidemic Spread and Public Health Capacity.
+The Michigan Safe Start Map is now available for you to Track the risk phases of COVID-19 indicators in predetermined sections of the state based on Epidemic Spread and Public Health Capacity..3

 - Jackson County Health Department Hotline (517) 788-4420, opt 9